SurajitChowbey/NetCDFProcessor/README.md

 3 Run As -> Run Configurations

-4 In Program Arguments under Arguments tab add the path to .nc file
+4 In Program Arguments under Arguments tab add the *[path to .nc file]*

 5 Apply -> Run

-You can also call the App.main method, from your class with [path to .nc file] in first position in main String[] argument.
+You can also call the App.main method, from your class with *[path to .nc file]* in first position in main String[] argument.

+#### To build project in eclipse

+1 Right click on project

+2 Run As -> Maven Build

+3 Set **clean install** as goals

+4 Apply -> Run

+5 On successful build you will get **NetCDFProcessor-X.X.X-SNAPSHOT.jar** in target folder